 💡 Takeaway: When it comes to communication, it is important to get to the point.
 In 2021, your audience doesn’t have the time to read or consume a lengthy piece of content.

 Keep content straight to the point and make it entertaining:

 - Even informal businesses like banking want to communicate by being direct and straightforward.
 Yet don’t forget to incorporate a fun or interesting aspect to the content.
 It will make it memorable, and the audiences are more likely to share it or come back to it.

 - Remember – Instagram, TikTok, and the rest of the platforms are visual-based.
 So, when you are thinking about content, skip on the text most of the time, and create something which grabs the user’s attention in the first few seconds.

 - Another important aspect is to create your campaign by revolving around the beliefs of “Sabia Sabai” and “Mai pen rai” (Don’t worry, be happy).
 By doing so, you will encourage your audience to engage more and share the content with friends and family.

 - Suggestion for a caption for popular social media in Thailand: try with jokes about Thailand puns!

 3. Small talk for business

-- Small talk is an important lubricant preceding any formal business conversations, and it is considered rude to dive straight into formal business (Cultural Atlas 2020)
+- Small talk is an important lubricant preceding any formal business conversation, and it is considered rude to dive straight into a formal business.
+(Cultural Atlas 2020)